lukedigiovanna/c-websocket/README.md

 ## Building

-This server is developed for Linux and can run on MacOS.
+This server is developed for Linux and MacOS.

 Run the `make` in `src` to get the `server` executable for the demo.